Dorani/Full-Stack-Training/Back-End/README.md

 ### EJS

-  - Embeded javascript, lets us embed js code inside of html
+  - Embedded javascript, lets us embed js code inside of html
   - Use the render method and have to look for an ejs file in your directory, and when it finds it, take the contents and send it back in the response.
   - Make sure, in order to render an ejs file, you need to npm install ejs --save
   - Then run your app and refresh
   - A file of html that we are now sending back to the user and rendering in browser.

+  - dynamic templates
+      - .EJS
+      - use ejs <%= variable %>
+          - wtvr goes inside is treated as js code
+          - wtvr is returned is printed to html
+          - to pass data through we pass in obj with key value pairs we have access to the properties of the obj, which is equal to "thing" which changes everytime